Crypto Lending Interest Rates for July 2022

 Welcome to the DeFi Rate lending page – your guide to real-time interest rates across all the most popular platforms in DeFi.

-Latest Lending News for February 2021
+Latest Lending News

 DeFi lending has found its status quo.
 Industry leaders like Aave and Compound have solidified themselves as the top choice for users to lend and borrow popular DeFi tokens.
-Maker, the creator behind Dai, has now issued over $1B worth of stablecoins, all on the back of trustless lending using smart contracts.
+Maker, the creator behind Dai, has now issued over $3B worth of stablecoins, all on the back of trustless lending using smart contracts.

-Across the board, stablecoins have turned into even more useful assets as project look to incentivize early liquidity by providing lenders with governance tokens.
+Across the board, stablecoins have turned into even more useful assets as projects look to incentivize early liquidity by providing lenders with governance tokens.
 Going one step deeper, automated yield aggregators are now leveraging lending opportunities to allow traders to deposit stablecoins and earn the best available rates thanks to automated strategies.
 The best example of this is Yearn, allowing users to deposit a token of their choosing to a ‘Vault’ that puts underlying capital to work using leading lending strategies.

 But, for the risk averse lender, rest assured that DeFi APYs are continuing to perform at multiples above a traditional savings account, best highlighted by the rates shown on our lending chart.